gleam-lang/website/book-src/tour/modules.md

 project would live within a directory with the name of the project, such as `nasa` in this example.

-At the head of modules one may define a module documentation prefixing each line of documentation with `////`.

 For the functions `count_down` and `blast_off` we have omitted the `pub` keyword, so these functions are _private_ module functions.
 They can only be called by other functions within the same module.